aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 {: .note}
 ### 🦓 Step 5.2: End elevated access
 Elevated access ends when either:
 1. The requested duration elapses, or
 2. Access is explicitly revoked in the TEAM application.

-> Either the requester or an approver can revoke elevated access.
-See [Revoke access guide]().
+> Either the requester or an approver can revoke elevated access. ~~See [Revoke access guide]()~~.
 {: .note}

 When elevated access ends or is revoked, the TEAM orchestration workflow automatically deletes the temporary permission set assignment for this request.
 This unlinks the permission set, the AWS account, and the user in Identity center.

 The requester is then notified by email that their elevated access has ended.

 ## 🦒 Step 9: View session activity logs

 You can view request details and session activity for current and historical requests from within the TEAM application.
 Each persona can see the following information:
-- *Requesters* can inspect elevated access requested by them (guide)
+- *Requesters* can inspect elevated access requested by them
-- *Approvers* can inspect elevated access that falls within the scope of what they are authorized to approve (guide)
+- *Approvers* can inspect elevated access that falls within the scope of what they are authorized to approve
 - *Auditors* can inspect all elevated access globally

 > Session activity is streamed to the TEAM application in near real time, which means you can view session activity while a session is in progress.